danthegoodman1/frontlink/README.md

 ### `.noEmit()`

-Sometimes you don't want to have everyone else call a function when you do, like if you need to use the same function for polling a resource as you would for revalidating.
+Sometimes you don't want to have everyone else call a function when you do, like if you need to use the same function for polling a resource as you would for revalidating, or you need to update state based on something that only applies to the local client.

-Every shared function has a `.noEmit()` version of itself that allows you to execute the function without emitting it to roommates:
+Every shared function and state setter have a `.noEmit()` version of itself that allows you to execute the function without emitting it to roommates:

 ```tsx
 import { useSharedState, useSharedFunction } from "frontlink"